gbdrt/blog/src/230318_hyperjump.md

     combo([A2, A1 | AR], X3, X4).
 ```

-Finally, the `hyperjump` relation reject sequences that do not end with 9, and reverse the solution for readability.
+Finally, the `hyperjump` relation rejects sequences that do not end with 9, and reverse the solution for readability.

 ```prolog
 hyperjump(P, N, R) :-